Ad-Din

 Ad-Din (الْدِّين ALA-LC /ar/, "(of) the religion/faith/creed") is a suffix component of some Arabic names in the construct case, meaning 'the religion/faith/creed', e.g. Saif ad-Din (سيف الدّين ALA-LC, "Sword of the Faith").
-Varieties are also used in non-Arabic names throughout the Muslim world, It is used as a family name-suffix by some royal Muslim families, including the imperial Seljuks, Walashmas, Mughals, and the noble Alvi Hyderabadi families.
+Varieties are also used in non-Arabic names throughout the Islamic world, It is used as a family name-suffix by some royal Muslim families, including the imperial Seljuks, Walashmas, and Mughals.

+It is used as a traditional naming pattern among many South Asian Muslim families of various origins.
+Many Hyderabadi Muslim families also use it, and many of Hyderabadis belong to the Urdu-speaking Muhajir ethnic group of Pakistan, including them.

 The Arabic spelling in its standard transliteration is al-Din.
-Due to the phonological rules involving the "sun letter" (حرف الشّمسيّة hurfu ’sh-Shamsiyyah), the Arabic letter د (dāl) is an assimilated letter of the Arabic definite article ال (al).
+Due to the phonological rules involving the "sun letters" (حرف الشّمسيّة hurfu ’sh-Shamsiyyah), the Arabic letter د (dāl) is an assimilated letter of the Arabic definite article ال (al).
 This leads to the variant phonetic transliteration ad-Din.
 The first noun of the compound must have the ending -u, which, according to the assimilation rules in Arabic (names in general are in the nominative case), assimilates the following a-, thus manifesting into ud-Din in Classical and Modern Standard Arabic.
 However, all modern Arabic vernaculars lack the noun endings.
-Thus, the vowel of the definite article in them is pronounced in full as either a or e (the latter mostly in Maghreb and Egypt).
-At the same time, the Arabic short vowel u is rendered as short o in Persian, thus od-din.
+Thus, the vowel of the definite article in them is pronounced in full as either a or e (the latter mostly in Maghreb and Egypt; as well as in Albania, Azerbaijan, Bosnia and Herzegovina, Kosovo and Turkey).
+At the same time, the Arabic short vowel u is rendered as short o in Iranian Persian, thus od-din.

 In practice, romanizations of Arabic names containing this element may vary greatly, including: